louisguitton/awesome-tutos/docs/guides/tech/backend.md

 OTHER_VARIABLE=something
 ```

-### Use a package to load these variables automatically.
+### Use a package to load these variables automatically

-If you look at the stub script in `src/data/make_dataset.py`, it uses a package called [python-dotenv](https://github.com/theskumar/python-dotenv) to load up all the entries in this file as environment variables so they are accessible with `os.environ.get`.
-Here's an example snippet adapted from the `python-dotenv` documentation:
+If you look at the stub script in `src/data/make_dataset.py`,
+it uses a package called [python-dotenv](https://github.com/theskumar/python-dotenv)
+to load up all the entries in this file as environment variables
+so they are accessible with `os.environ.get`.
+Here's an
+example snippet adapted from the `python-dotenv` documentation:

 ```python
 # src/data/dotenv_example.py